CNC Services Northwest

 The 120 VAC connection to the servo logic power supply, whether it is a Toko or a Cosel, uses a 3-position Molex plug.

-Most Centroid factory controls used the plug style shown on the left below.
-Many Revolution board-level controls used the plug style shown on the right below.
+Most Centroid factory controls from 1996 onward used the Molex 3191-series plug shown on the left below.
+Many Revolution board-level controls, and pre-1996 factory controls, used the Molex 1396-series plug shown on the right below.

-QUADDRV.JPG The QUADDRV is the four-axis version of the SERVO1 board.
+The QUADDRV1 is the four-axis version of the SERVO1 board.
 It has the same basic features, but on four outputs.

 Because terminals 7 and 8 on the bottom of the drive are used for the fourth axis power output, the drive fault relay (RLY1/RLY2) terminals were moved to the left edge, adjacent to the brake relay terminals.